open-stage/blender-dmx-web/content/docs/Setup.md

-You can also further filter the logging by selecting the highest level of logging (`Debug`) and setting the Log filter, to only log specific parts of the BlenderDMX, like data related to MVR-xchange protocol, DMX Data or data related to Fixtures.
+You can also further filter the logging by selecting the highest level of logging (`Debug`) and setting the Log filter, to only log specific parts of the BlenderDMX Addon, like data related to MVR-xchange protocol, DMX Data or data related to Fixtures.

 If you experience some issues or crashes, try to increase the logging level to